mallabee/queue/CONTRIBUTING.md

 <a name="styleci"></a>
 ### StyleCI

 Don't worry if your code styling isn't perfect!
-[StyleCI](https://styleci.io/) will automatically merge any style fixes into the Laravel repository after pull requests are merged.
+[StyleCI](https://styleci.io/) will automatically merge any style fixes into the repository after pull requests are merged.
 This allows us to focus on the content of the contribution and not the code style.

 <a name="code-of-conduct"></a>